mnaee-sahaf/project/README.md

 1. Python fundamentals
 2. ML Core concepts
-3. Improtant Research Papers in the field of ML/AI
+3. Important Research Papers in the field of ML/AI